Pupil Premium

 Additional social activities promoting engagement, increased confidence and self-esteem |

 Students with severe learning difficulties find it hard to access social activities in the community.
 Providing a variety of different activities for the students to experience and engage in has promoted enjoyment, engagement with peers, confidence and communication.
-Examples of activities the students have taken part in – Zoo Lab, Visiting Farm, Magician Show, Electric Umbrella music show and Music in Hospitals. |
+Examples of activities the students have taken part in – Zoo Lab, Visiting Farm, Bamboozle music show, Living Eggs and Music in Hospitals. case study to follow |

 Service pupil premium funding